The alarm goes off. No time for the snooze button today.

 3. Create a Plan

-Once you have the answers to those questions, work backwards and create a plan that will get you to those goals.
+Once you have the answers to those questions, work backward and create a plan that will get you to those goals.
 This should include monthly and weekly targets, along with steps you’ll need to take each day to help you get there.

 For example, if you want to lose 20 pounds in the next year, you should set a target to lose two pounds per month.